 Get InvolvedBecoming a Foster Parent

-As a foster parent with Kaleidoscope, you’ll do more than open your home to a child in need.
-With full support and resources from our expert staff, you’ll provide the care, patience and guidance that every child deserves.
+By becoming a foster parent with Kaleidoscope, you’ll do more than foster a child in need.
+With unique support and resources from our team of experts, you’ll provide the care, patience and guidance that every child deserves.

-Kaleidoscope is always in need of foster parents who are committed to caring for the children and youth we serve – all of whom require more intensive services as a result of specialized mental health, behavioral, medical or pregnancy/parenting needs.
+Kaleidoscope is always in need of foster parents who are passionate about caring for the children and youth we help – all of whom require more intensive services as a result of specialized mental health, behavioral, medical or pregnancy/parenting needs.

-Kaleidoscope welcomes committed, mature and responsible individuals or couples who are over the age of 25 for consideration of foster parent licensure.
+Kaleidoscope welcomes committed and responsible individuals or couples who are over the age of 25 who feel the calling to become a foster parent.
 New foster parents are invited to attend our Foster Parent Orientation to learn more specific information on becoming a foster parent.

 Upon submission of the application, prospective foster parents will be invited to participate in an in-home interview with our staff.
 All approved applicants then attend Foster Parent Basic Training and will complete a home study licensing packet.
 Foster parents are required to maintain licensing standards as outlined by DCFS, and several home visits will be required for approval and maintenance of the license.

 Join us today by registering for an upcoming foster parent orientation.
-If you have questions or would like more information about becoming a foster parent with Kaleidoscope, contact us.
+To learn more, view our frequently asked questions or contact us.